daifoundation/maker-otc/README.md

 **MakerOTC is undergoing alpha testing: Proceed at your own risk, and use only small amounts of ETH and MKR.**

+**Update notice: This is a deprecated version of the Market Market.
+Be sure to cancel any open orders to unlock the held funds!
+Then proceed to the new version of [Maker Market](http://mkr.market) for further trading.**

 ## Overview

 This dapp uses Meteor as frontend; the contract side can be tested and deployed using dapple.